AHA Names New Trustees to the Board

-The American Hospital Association (AHA) has elected eight members to its Board of Trustees for three-year terms beginning Jan.
-1, 2017.
-In addition, the board appointed one member to fill a one-year vacancy.
-The Board of Trustees is the highest policy-making body of the AHA and has ultimate authority for the governance and management of its direction and finances.
+WASHINGTON, D.C.
+(August 2, 2022) – The American Hospital Association (AHA) has elected six new members to its Board of Trustees for three-year terms beginning Jan.
+1, 2023.
+The Board of Trustees is the highest policymaking body of the AHA and has ultimate authority for the governance and management of its directions and finances.

 Incoming members of the AHA Board of Trustees include:

 Schonay Barnett-Jones, trustee of Children’s National Hospital in Washington, D.C., a children’s teaching hospital that also includes numerous other sites of care in D.C., Md. and Va.

 Barnett-Jones has been associated with Children’s National Hospital for the past 17 years.
 Barnett-Jones is the immediate past chair of the Children’s National Hospital Board, past member of the Children’s National Parent Board and past co-chair of the Children’s National/Hospital for Sick Children (HSC) Health System Joint Committee.